 The capacity to produce food is essential to the survival of communities and societies across the world.
 There is also a need to increase the production capacity or agricultural outputs to coincide with the growing human population.
 However, limitations in natural resources, including arable land area, remain a particular hurdle to farming and food security.
+Vertical farming provides a solution for cultivating agricultural produces minus the use of extensive tracts of lands.

-Vertical farming provides a solution for cultivating agricultural produces minus the use of extensive tracks of lands.
-It primarily involves the practice of producing food in vertically stacked layers and inclined surfaces, or in structures such as warehouses and buildings or skyscrapers.
-Hence, the primary benefit or advantage of this practice centers on promoting food security in a sustainable manner.
-Of course, vertical farming has limitations or disadvantages as well.
+Vertical farming primarily involves the practice of producing food in vertically stacked layers and inclined surfaces, or in structures such as warehouses and buildings or skyscrapers.
+The most basic example is hydrop0nic farming that involves the use of hydroponic towers and the most complex ones are farms housed in buildings.
+Hence, the primary benefit or advantage of this practice centers on achieving sustainable food security.
+It still has limitations or disadvantages.

 Pros: The Opportunities, Benefits, and Advantages of Vertical Farming